glipari/ptask/README.md

 $ sudo make test
 ```

+### Tracing

+You can now visualize the execution trace of the tasks in a PTASK
+application using <a href="https://github.com/ael-mess/ptaskTracer">ptaskTracer</a>, a library
+build on top of ltt-ng. ptaskTracer uses ltt-ng to produce an event file,
+that is then parsed by a Java tool and transformed into a SVG file
+that can be visualized in any browser.

-Note:to use <code>ptaskTracer</code>, you must first install the lttng
+To use <code>ptaskTracer</code>, you must first install the lttng
 development library (in Debian, package liblttng-ust-dev), then invoke
 <code>cmake</code> with option <code>-DTRACE=ON</code>.